 Lemon, Mint and Orange Iced Tea

-This tea has a unique blend of flavors that taste wonderful together.
+A tea that has a unique blend of flavors that tastes wonderful together.

 After originally posting this recipe brewed as sun tea, I updated it to be cold brewed in the refrigerator.